 Walpole contributes a number of officers to various task forces in MetroLEC.
 Detective Sullivan is a trained and certified crisis negotiator, trained in the de-escalation of dangerous incidents.

-Detective Sergeant Kilroy is a member of the Computer Crime Unit.
-Based out of the computer forensics lab housed at the Norwood Police Station, Detective Sergeant Kilroy investigates and forensically examines computers and cell phones for evidence.
+Lieutenant Kilroy is a member of the Computer Crime Unit.
+Based out of the computer forensics lab housed at the Norwood Police Station, Lieutenant Kilroy investigates and forensically examines computers and cell phones for evidence.

 Officers Koenig and Manganello are both members of the Mobile Operations Unit (MOP), and are trained in crowd control and vehicle escorts.
 In 2011, members of MOP assisted in countless escorts, and even helped with crowd control during the Boston Bruins celebration.